 Plainly put, a biome is what makes up the environment of a particular place.
 It is the community of plant and animal life that makes up a major habitat like jungle or tundra.
 It is also the balance of this habitat that determines the animal species and relative abundance and scarcity.
 A biome rich in grass, for example, has the potential to support huge numbers of game as seen in Tanzania and Kenya whereas a habitat like the deserts of the Kalahari will support fewer species.

-So what makes up the major biomes in Southern Africa and what should you expect to see where?
+So what makes up the major biomes in Africa and what should you expect to see where?

 Masai Mara and the Serengeti

 On the subject of Savannah, the greatest grasslands and open plains-game viewing are to be found in the Masai Mara and Serengeti.
 These are the open grasslands of the great Wildebeest migration and the subject of many a Planet Earth documentary narrated by David Attenborough.
 In fact, the Serengeti-Masai Mara ecosystems are spread over more than 24000km² between the Serengeti in Tanzania in the south and the Masai Mara in Kenya to the north.

 The grasslands or savannah provide a huge amount of sweet grasses for the vast number of grazing mammals to feed on.
 The herbivores follow the sweet grass that sprouts in accordance with the rain and which necessitates the great migration.
 It is this abundance of food for herbivores that provides food for the entire food chain.
 The grazers graze on masse and the predators and scavengers follow for one of the great natural spectacles in the world.